ImAbdollahzadeh/Triangle_Rasterizer/README.md

 // img borders

 Now it is time to paint our triangle.
-For this, first of all, I need a macro to find the top point between pints p0, p1, and p2.
-This macro also spits out left and rightside points.
-Then I start from top point and steps through the line between this point and leftside point.
-I go one pixel down, then calculate the coressponding pixel between top point and rightside point.
-Therefore, now, I have two limit points on a scanline and all pixels between these two limits have to be painted.
+For this, first of all, I need a macro to find the top point between points p0, p1, and p2.
+This macro also spits out left and rightside points (a.k.a side_point_1 and side_point_2).
+Then I start from top point and steps through the line between this point and side_point_1.
+I go one pixel down, then calculate the coressponding pixel between top point and side_point_2.
+I have now two limit points on a scanline and all pixels in between have to be painted.
 I have a function called ***line_based_dword_fillup_triangle*** for this reason.
 It is insanely fast and efficient.

 	void line_based_dword_fillup_triangle(triangle* tr)
 	{